jellyfin/jellyfin.org/docs/general/clients/codec-support.md

 <br />
 <sup>2</sup>Android playback is currently broken.
 Client reports that HEVC is supported and attempts to Direct Stream.
 <br />
 <sup>3</sup>May be (partially) dependent on Hardware support (can be compensated with CPU decoding on Android).
 Most new Android phones in the higher price range and many "4K" Android TV devices have VP9 hardware decoding support.
-Refer to you manufacturer for supported codecs.
+Refer to your manufacturer for supported codecs.
 <br />
-<sup>4</sup>Needs atleast Android TV 10.
+<sup>4</sup>Needs at least Android TV 10.
 <br />
 <sup>5</sup>As of <a href="https://github.com/jellyfin/jellyfin-androidtv/pull/671">version 0.12</a>, HEVC is enabled on all devices running Android 5.0+, but early generations of the Amazon Fire may not work yet.
 10Bit may be supported depending on your device.
 Before Client 0.12, HEVC support was enabled on specific devices.
 <br />